uviclibraries/transcription/microsoft-365.md

    ![Export this view](media/microsoft365-01.png)<br>
    - Wait 2-minutes & then log into Office 365 with your UVic email address: portal.office.com
    -  If you are in a face-to-face workshop and you have any problems signing up for the UVic-licensed version of Microsoft 365 or accessing it, please ask your instructor for assistance.
 If you are working through this on your own and are having problems, please contact the UVic helpdesk: helpdesk@uvic.ca
-3. Transcribe an audio file from a Zoom interview:
+3. Transcribe an audio file from an interview:
    -  Make sure you’re signed into  Microsoft 365, using the new Microsoft Edge or Chrome web browser.
    -  Open Word in the left nav bar and then create a new Blank document.<br>
    ![Export this view](media/microsoft365-03.gif)<br>